-- Wildcards do not match?.
-You must explicitly add patterns to match URLs with query strings. - When matching URLs sent from a web policy or J2EE agent, an asterisk () used at the end of a pattern after a ? character matches one or more characters, not zero or more characters.
+• Wildcards do not match?.
+You must explicitly add patterns to match URLs with query strings.

+• When matching URLs sent from a web or Java agent, an asterisk () used at the end of a pattern after a ? character matches one or more characters, not zero or more characters.